-As a Sagittarius, traveling is my favorite thing to do, so I hope this Europe travel bucket list will give you some ideas about where to travel in 2020!
+As a Sagittarius, traveling is my favorite thing to do, so I hope this Europe travel bucket list will give you some ideas about where to travel next year!

 Before I get started with the destinations themselves though, I want to give you a few quick tips about traveling to Europe.